gitHu6-newb/FoldingAtAltitude/README.md

 43. Click on your subscription name, then at the top you can click on "Cancel subscription" and follow the instruction to type something to confirm.

-Hopefully you have had enough time to use "Finish" on your FAHControl first to complete all current work units, as opposed to rushing to terminate before you start accruing charges :)
+Hopefully you have had enough time to use "Finish" on your FAHControl first to complete all current work units, as opposed to rushing to terminate before you start accruing charges :) It's just nicer on the progress of science that way, but it's not mandatory.